Rajasthan Tour Packages

 The City Palace

 The Udaipur Palace known as City Palace consists of four main and several minor palaces.
 Part of the complex is a Hawa Mahal.
 The Palace of Joy, Dilkhusha Mahal, is decorated with frescoes and wall paintings.
 Moti Mahal, or Palace of Pearls, Sheesh Mahal, or the palace of mirrors and glass, and Krishna Mahal are lavishly decorated with colors and paintings.
 Mor Chowk is known for its unique peacock motif in mosaic.
 Bada Mahal, the garden palace, is built on a 90 feet high natural rock formation.
 The Chini chitrashala houses a rich collection of Chinese porcelain and Laxmi Vilas Chowk is an art gallery, which houses a distinctive collection of Mewar paintings.
-The Amar Vilas, the highest point with its hanging gardens, towers and terraces, presents a majestic and panoramic view of the town and Lake Pichola.
+The Amar Vilas, the highest point with its hanging gardens, towers, and terraces, presents a majestic and panoramic view of the town and Lake Pichola.

 Bagore Ki Haveli

 Placed at the base of the Aravalli hills in Udaipur, Shilpgram is a craftsmen’s village.
-Covering an area of 173 hectares of land, the museum comprises art, crafts and cultural heritage of different states of India along with aborigines.
+Covering an area of 173 hectares of land, the museum comprises the art, crafts, and cultural heritage of different states of India along with aborigines.
 This village is made-up of 26 huts that have been made in traditional architecture, displaying beautiful household decorative items.
 The huge amphitheater becomes the venue of a number of theatre festivals of various states.

 Jagmandir is a palace built on an island on Lake Pichola.
 Also called the ‘Lake Garden Palace’, the construction for this began in 1620 and was completed around 1652.
 The royal family used the palace as its summer resort and for hosting parties.
 Interestingly, Prince Khurram - later Emperor Shah Jahan - was given shelter here when he rebelled against his father Emperor Jahangir.
 The Palace had such an impact on Emperor Shah Jahan that it went on to become the inspiration for one of the most magnificent Wonders of the World, The Taj Mahal.

 Situated just outside Udaipur, this 19th-century palace is built on top of Banjara hills.
 Used as a monsoon palace and hunting lodge, its builder, Maharana Sajjan Singh, originally planned to make it an astronomical center.
 The plan was cancelled with Maharana Sajjan Singh's premature death.
-It is still an awe-inspiring sight on the Udaipur skyline and offers spectacular views of the city and the areas around.
+It is still an awe-inspiring sight on the Udaipur skyline and offers spectacular views of the city and the areas around it.

 Fateh Sagar Lake